 Yashab also has the meaning of “abide, remain, stay, or tarry” or “dwell in as one’s abode, house, or home” and “even of as a dwelling for marriage,” much like the Greek word meno for “abide, remain connected to, or inhabit” does.
+See A 11-21-2021 Vision about Meno abiding.
 There are so many OT & NT references to God viewing His people as married to Him, part of a household, family, and home, so naturally in the OT where the people gathered before/with Him this was the temple.
 Many texts correctly insert the verb [are] before the adjective qadosh ‘holy-set apart-pure’ because to treat it as a predicate adjective.
 The next [You are] is inserted because the verb yashab is in the 2nd person singular and it’s in the Active Participle “You are continually sitting.”

 The next [?] insertion is where too many bibles get crazy!
 It makes the most sense to insert [of the] because of the meaning of yashab regarding God from many other verses as “sitting on a throne, as a king, inside the His house or temple where He permanently dwells, inhabits, or dwells.”
 Thus His ‘temple or house’ is the place “[of the] praises of Israel.”
 Without the insertion you have: “[You are] yashab continually sitting-on-a-throne/inhabiting-dwelling-in-a-house [plural] praises of Israel” which sounds very awkward, though some translations leave it alone like TPT, EHV, GNT, NIRV, and NIV.
 Some try smooth it out by treating “[plural] praises of Israel” as an appositive telling us what kind of “House” God dwells in, so “God inhabits a house, [the] praises of Israel” interpreted as “God inhabits the praises of Israel” as with: KJV, AKJV, NKJV, ASV, BRG, GNV, MEV, WEB.
 This seems to be a stretch from the context and other ways yashab is used in the OT.
 Is the type of “house” really the main point of the verb yashab?
 Isn’t it the action of the verb “sitting on a throne located in house where God permanently dwells?”
 It makes more sense to simple insert [of the], so “God continually is sitting on a throne while permanently residing in a house [of/belonging-to] [the] praises of Israel.”
 That’s where Jews went to praise God collectively!
 The bigger understanding is: “You . . . [are] continually sitting on the throne [in the Holy of Holies between the cherubim] while inhabiting or dwelling in Your house [of prayer and worship] [of/belonging-to] [the] praises of Israel” and this connects so well with the first part: “You [are] holy-set apart-pure,” because God’s throne is in the Holy of Holies!
 This also fits the Greek translation that makes the 2 associated parts also very clear.